 - Increased trading costs due to unnecessary and unprofitable turnover

-- Additional time and resources needed to maintain and supervise the trading book
+- Additional time and resources needed to maintain and supervise

-- Trader fatigue and higher chance of making mistakes
+- Fatigue and higher chance of mistakes

 - Higher margin requirements

-- Unnecessary and sometimes extreme risk exposure
+- Unnecessary and often high risk exposure

 Professional traders will be challenged and may have to justify their reasons for holding a position.
 As well as trades that are not consistent with a current market outlook.
 Traders working independently don’t have this peer scrutiny.
 This makes self-motivation and awareness a key aspect of success for the independent.

 Independent traders don’t usually have these checks and balances or information at hand.
 However many good resources are still available if you’re prepared to do the leg work to find them.
-Most investment banks publish summaries of their daily financial outlooks.
-These are created for their private and corporate clients, but they’re often available online for anyone to download.

 Practical Tips to Avoid Over Trading